zcfan/raycast-filter-out-clipboard/README.md

-# filter out clipboard
+# Raycast filter clipboard

-filter out clipboard
+Raycast extension that filter out comma from clipboard content, then paste:

+1,234,567 -> 1234567

+next: make it general